rossillingworth/tesb-rt-se/examples/camel-jmx/README.txt

-If you're using the TESB OSGi container: put service:jmx:rmi://localhost:44444/jndi/rmi://localhost:1099/karaf-trun into Remote Process field, with (default) username of "tadmin	" and password of "tadmin"
+If you're using the TESB OSGi container: put service:jmx:rmi://localhost:44444/jndi/rmi://localhost:1099/karaf-trun into Remote Process field, with (default) username of "tadmin" and password of "tadmin"

 3) connect
 4) choose Mbean tab, and look in the org.apache.camel and org.apache.activemq